deepinv/deepinv/docs/source/user_guide/reconstruction/bilevel.rst

 * ``nonmonotone=True``: Zhang-Hager window reference ``C_k`` in place of
   ``U_lower`` at the current point, with a monotone Lemma 3.5 fallback so a sandwich-depressed ``C`` cannot block a valid step.
-Proof sketch in the :mod:`deepinv.optim.bilevel.maid` module docstring (author verification required; not claimed as proven).
+Proof sketch in the :mod:`deepinv.optim.bilevel.maid` module docstring (not claimed as proven).
 * ``bb_init=True``: Barzilai-Borwein initial step from
   ``s = theta_k - theta_{k-1}``, ``y = z_k - z_{k-1}``, clamped, with
   fallback ``rho_bar * alpha_k``.
 Changes only where backtracking starts.